FerretDB/FerretDB/website/blog/2022-09-20-how-to-contribute-to-open-source-2022.md

 ### 2. Find the right project for Hacktoberfest open-source contributions

 Even though plenty of communities are open and friendly, not all the projects and issues would be suitable for first-time contributors.
-It’s essential to find some “low-hanging fruit” that will give you inspiration for future contributions.
+It’s essential to find some "low-hanging fruit" that will give you inspiration for future contributions.

-On GitHub, it might make sense to look for “good-first-issue” labels.
+On GitHub, it might make sense to look for "good-first-issue" labels.
 Usually, issues that are marked with such a label don’t require special knowledge about the project.

-There is one more tradition here, in October, some open source projects mark their issues with the “[hacktoberfest](https://github.com/search?q=label%3Ahacktoberfest&type=issues)” label, and such issues are often suitable for first-time contributors.
+There is one more tradition here, in October, some open source projects mark their issues with the "[hacktoberfest](https://github.com/search?q=label%3Ahacktoberfest&type=issues)" label, and such issues are often suitable for first-time contributors.

 At FerretDB, we are preparing for Hacktoberfest too!
 So, if you are looking for something to contribute to, take a look at the good first issues in our [FerretDB](https://github.com/FerretDB/FerretDB/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [github-actions](https://github.com/FerretDB/github-actions/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) repositories.